eatyourpeas/stpeg/README.md

 The site automatically deploys to GitHub Pages when changes are pushed to the main branch via GitHub Actions.

-## Creating a new event
+## Creating a New Event on EventBrite

+Use EventBrite to manage registrations and tickets, then link that event from this site:

-1. Create an event on EventBrite and in the events draft view, click on the 3 dots to the right of the event in the list and select `copy link`.
+1. Create the event in EventBrite.
+2. In the EventBrite events list (draft or published), click the three dots next to your event and choose “Copy link”.
-2. Create a new event in the `_events` folder using the same naming as previous events.
-You can cut and paste from previous events as a starter
-3. In the yaml at the start of the file paste the link from above into the `eventbrite_link` element.
+3. In your `_events/<filename>.md` file, paste that URL into the `eventbrite_link` field in the YAML front‑matter.
-4. On deploy, the `.ics` and eventbrite links should work
+4. Commit and push.
+On deploy, the EventBrite link (and the generated `.ics` link for the current event) will be available on the site.

 ## Adding a new committee minute